 - Continue to focus on your breath until the timer goes off.

-Editor’s note: This post was originally published by Rosalie E’Silva in January 2018 and was updated in February 2020.
+Editor’s note: “Your Guide To Meditation And Mindfulness Centres In Hong Kong” was originally published by Rosalie E’Silva and was most recently updated in February 2023 by Fashila Kanakka.